-Inventories and inspections are an essential part of being a landlord.
-In this article we explain what landlords need to know regarding drawing up an inventory and the ins and outs of a property inspection.
+Inventories and check-in and check-out inspections are an essential part of being a responsible landlord.
+In this article, we explain what landlords in Knightsbridge and Marble Arch need to know regarding drawing up an inventory report and the check-in/check-out inspections.

 What is a landlord’s property inventory?